 Germán Vergara (Ph.D.
 University of California, Berkeley) specializes in Latin American and environmental history.
-His research and teaching explore environmental change, animal history, energy regimes, and industrialization in Latin America over the past two centuries and tries to locate those changes in a global context.
+His research and teaching explore environmental change, animal history, energy regimes, capitalism(s), and forms of industrialization in Latin America over the past two centuries and tries to locate those changes in a global context.

-His book manuscript, Fueling Mexico: Energy, Environment, and the Transition to a Fossil-Fueled Society, 1850-1950, examines how and why modern Mexico transitioned from an agrarian society powered by animal muscle, water, and wood to a fossil-fueled industrial society.
+His book Fueling Mexico: Energy and Environment, 1850-1950 (Cambridge University Press, 2021) examines how and why modern Mexico transitioned from an agrarian society powered by animal muscle, water, and wood to a fossil-fueled industrial society.
 Within a century, Mexico went from an energy regime based on dispersed solar energy accumulated in plants and human and animal muscle to one based on the concentrated ancient sunlight trapped in fossil fuels.
 The study traces the ways in which industrialists, state officials, engineers, and ecology shaped this process and suggests that fossil fuels were adopted in response to the limits of wood-and-water based industrialization, the predominant manufacturing model of the late nineteenth century.
 Such limits took the form of large-scale deforestation, insufficient energy supplies, and increased social conflict over forests and water.
 For Mexican elites, fossil fuels seemed like the best—if not the only—option the country had for industrializing, prospering, and securing its national sovereignty over the long term.
 The book argues that the shift to a carbon-based society has been the main agent of environmental, economic, and social change in Mexico for over a century.
 The decision to power the country’s economy with fossil fuels locked Mexico in a cycle of endless, fossil-fueled growth—the environmental and social consequences of which were nothing less than dramatic.
 Fueling Mexico is the first study to look at the historical roots of today's global fossil-fuel energy regime from a Latin American perspective.

-While Germán's first book project examines the transition to fossil fueled-industrialization, his second book project will focus on the region's biodiversity crisis, one of industrialization's most important consequences.
-The study offers an environmental history of species extinctions in Latin America since 1800.
+While Germán's first book project examines the transition to fossil-fueled capitalist industrialization, his second book project will focus on the region's biodiversity crisis, one of capitalism's most important consequences.
+The study offers an environmental and economic history of species extinctions in Latin America since 1800.
 Recent estimates suggest that 41 percent of described amphibians, 26 percent of mammals, and 13 percent of birds currently face the threat of extinction worldwide.
 As one of the global centers of biodiversity, Latin America is at the heart of the current extinction crisis.
-The project will focus on the intersection between fossil-fueled industrialization—a process that gave humans an unprecedented capacity to change the environment—environmental politics, science, animal-human relations, and species loss throughout nineteenth and twentieth-century Latin America.
+The project will focus on the dynamic between the capitalist commodification of animals and nature, environmental politics, science, animal-human relations, and species extinctions throughout nineteenth and twentieth-century Latin America.

 Germán has published on energy and animal history and has forthcoming articles on the environmental history of rivers and species extinctions.
 His article "How Coal Kept My Valley Green: Forest Conservation, State Intervention, and the Transition to Fossil Fuels in Mexico" was published in Environmental History.
 "Animals in Latin American History" appeared in the Oxford Encyclopedia of Latin American History.